All Guides

 Cost of Living in Mazatlan, Mexico (2026 Guide)

 People say Mazatlan is affordable.
 Here's what that actually means in USD, broken down by category.
-The numbers below are based on real 2026 prices — not generalizations.
+These are real 2026 prices - not generalizations from a travel blog.

 The Short Answer